meeb/whoisit/README.md

 ## Excessive use

 As an API client `whoisit` is entirely subject to the resource and request limits applied by the remote RDAP servers it queries.
-If you recieve request errors for rate limiting you should slow down your requests.
+If you receive request errors for rate limiting you should slow down your requests.
 Different servers have different limits.
 The LACNIC RDAP server in particular only permits a low number of requests per minute.